Uncommon

 Build Trust Through Transparency

-Recruiters were understandably skeptical about letting AI influence hiring decisions, especially when the logic behind matches felt opaque.
+Recruiters felt skeptical about letting AI influence hiring decisions, especially when the logic behind matches felt opaque.

-Each detailed profile view shows a side-by-side comparison between the parsed resume and the role’s criteria, displayed in a clean, consistent format that made it easy to scan, understand, and validate.
+Each match's profile included a side-by-side comparison between the role’s criteria, the matched criteria, and the parsed resume, laid out in a clean, consistent format that made it easy to scan, understand, and validate.

 All justifications were tied to the employer’s own input, making them both relevant and contextual.
 By showing exactly how and why candidates were matched, we gave recruiters confidence in the results, without requiring them to trust the system blindly.